dekoza/mtgpl/RTR.rst

 Axebane Guardian
     Defender

-    {T}: Add X mana in any combination of colors to your mana pool, where X is the number of creatures with defender you control.
+    |tap|: Add X mana in any combination of colors to your mana pool, where X is the number of creatures with defender you control.

 Axebane Stag